Aller au contenu principal

 SeroNeg RAdx4 Profile and RA Profile (RF and Anti-CCP) reflex to SeroNeg RAdx4

 These diagnostic and prognostic panels are designed to complement traditional RF and Anti-CCP testing.
-The profile consists of 14-3-3 eta, Anti-Sa, Anti-CEP-1, and Anti-CarP.
+The profile consists of Anti-MCV, Anti-Sa, Anti-CEP-1 and Anti-CarP.

 • Enhances RA diagnosis and helps predict disease severity